Zeuslong/components-2/readme.md

 - [x] Collection printer.
 - [x] Async log printer.
 - [X] Optimize the usage async log printer by add methods such as info / warning.
-- [ ] Encapsulate Random Method for obtaining random int / float / double
+- [ ] Encapsulate Random Method for obtaining random int / float / double.

 ## Spring

+- [ ] SpringBoot with Mybatis code template.
 - [ ] Sharding database with SpringBoot Mybatis and MySQL.
 - [ ] Sharding table with SpringBoot Mybatis MySQL on hash algorithm.
 - [ ] Sharding table with SpringBoot Mybatis MySQL on day.